raraz15/Discogs-VINet/README.md

 ```

 Please cite the following when using the MIREX2024 model:

-TODO: check if the bibtex code is correct

 > R. O. Araz, J. Serrà, Y. Mitsufuji, X. Serra, and D. Bogdanov, “Discogs-VINet-MIREX,” in Late-Breaking and Demo Session of the 25th International Society for Music Information Retrieval Conference (ISMIR), San Francisco, CA, USA, 2024.